frichote/replop/CL_code/code/test/README.md

 Description
 -----------
 This directory contains tests of the C source files.
-The tests are not well described and they should be done using an appropriate software.
+The tests are not well described and they should be done using an appropriate tool (out of date).

 Organization
 ------------